gaussalgo/MLP_2017_workshop_hadoop/README.md

 ## speakers & mentors

-Johnson Darkwah - Big Data Solution Architect @gaussalgo
+Johnson Darkwah - Big Data Solution Architect - Gauss Algorithmic

-Karel Vaculik - Data Scientist @gaussalgo
+Karel Vaculik - Data Scientist - Gauss Algorithmic

-Jiri Polcar - Chief Data Scientist @gaussalgo
+Jiri Polcar - Chief Data Scientist - Gauss Algorithmic

-Balazs Gaspar - Pre-sales Engineer @Cloudera
+Balazs Gaspar - Pre-sales Engineer - Cloudera

 ## setup

-To successfully run the workshop we suggest to fork this repo, then clone your fork to a local machine.
-Due to time limitations, certain sections of the live workshop will be fast forwarded.
-Nevertheless full details are available here in this repository so that you should be able to re-run any part or the whole workshop later on.
+To successfully run the workshop we suggest to fork this repo, then clone your fork to a local machine or directly to your cloud instances.
+If you come across any mistakes, then don't hesitate to come to us or open an issue on GitHub repo.

-During the workshop event, setting up a cluster is optional.
-As mentioned in the previous paragraph we will to fast forward certain sections using prepared scripting.
-In the case that you have decided to follow along during cluster setup, then we suggest to run a cluster on any cloud provider that is available to you, including one provided by your company, as long as your are capable of administering it.

-In terms of images we will be using CentOS images.

 ## workshop assumptions